 I rewrote a few key sections and got a second edit in 2019.

-Purged Souls comes out in June 2020.
+Purged Souls came out in June 2020.

 Purged Souls is as much about a pandemic as The Martian is about dust storms.